Adam Anders: Early years

 Adam Anders began his professional career primarily writing and producing songs for both established artists and up-and-comers.
 Anders co-wrote the Backstreet Boys hit "More Than That" and Steven Curtis Chapman's "Nobody Ever."
 Anders then worked closely with Disney producing music for major motion pictures and television shows including Camp Rock and Camp Rock 2, Hannah Montana and Sonny With a Chance.
 During this time, he collaborated with pop-singers Jesse McCartney, Clay Aiken, Nick Lachey, Ashley Tisdale, and the Jonas Brothers.
 In 2007 and 2008, Anders' music could be heard in Disney's High School Musical 3 and Universal's Evan Almighty.

 Journey to Bethlehem and directorial debut

-In 2023, Anders makes his directorial debut with the holiday pop musical, Journey to Bethlehem, starring Fiona Palomo, Milo Manheim, and Antonio Banderas as King Herod.
+In 2023, Anders makes his directorial debut with the holiday pop musical, Journey to Bethlehem, starring Fiona Palomo as Mary, Milo Manheim as Joseph, and Antonio Banderas as King Herod.
 "This live-action Christmas musical celebration for the entire family, weaves classic Christmas melodies into new pop songs in a music-infused retelling of the timeless story of Mary and Joseph and the birth of Jesus."
 Anders co-wrote the script with Peter Barsocchini, who is best known for writing the High School Musical series.
 The film released on November 10, 2023, and features music written and produced by Adam Anders, Peer Astrom, and Nikki Anders.